LastLifeLeft/Inputify/README.md

 - Portable mode

 ## Miscellaneous
- - The input design was largely inspired by the awesome [Xelu's Free Controllers & Keyboard Prompots](https://thoseawesomeguys.com/prompts/)
+ - The input design is largely inspired by the awesome [Xelu's Free Controllers & Keyboard Prompts](https://thoseawesomeguys.com/prompts/)
- - A word of advice : don't forget *Inputify* on when you type a password while screen sharing.
+ - A word of advice : don't forget to disable *Inputify* before you type a password while screen sharing.